LetsGaming/LED-Controller-GUI/readme.md

 * index.html: The main HTML file that structures the animation selection interface.
 * style.css: The CSS file that defines the styles and layout of the interface.
 * script.js: The JavaScript file that handles the dynamic behavior and functionality of the interface.
+* tests/: All the above files with slight changes to test certain things.

 ## Compatibility
 The animation selection interface is compatible with modern web browsers.
 It is recommended to use the latest version of popular web browsers such as Google Chrome, Mozilla Firefox, or Microsoft Edge for the best experience.